 - helping you with complex matters regarding special consideration, credit transfer, approved leave, academic progression, graduation eligibility and other requests

-The Arts and Law Student Office is located on the Ground Floor, Social Sciences North building, foyer entry, off Hackett Entrance 1, Car Park 3.
+The Arts and Law Student Advising Office is located in the Social Sciences North Building (Old Economics Building) in the foyer entry off carpark 3.

 Email us via askUWA

 Book an online appointment with a Student Adviser

 The LAWS5174 Legal Internship is a dedicated clinical program in the Juris Doctor (JD), offering the opportunity to gain academic credit by working in a legal environment one day a week over a semester, or intensively over summer.
 To apply, complete the Expression of Interest form.
 You'll be notified whether you have a placement by late June 2020.

 Our new Criminology major offers you the chance to delve deep into the psychology of the criminal mind, get to grips with criminal law and apply criminological theory to contemporary challenges.